kaikue/Sudoku/README.md

 **Summary**

-"Battle Sudoku" is a hybrid puzzle-action game based on Sudoku.
+"SuDoQuest" is a hybrid puzzle-action game based on Sudoku.

 **Run Directions**